Prime Rib with Au Jus is quite simply one of life’s delicious indulgences!

 This prime rib with au jus involves several hours of slow cooking on low oven heat, and then standing for an hour or so . . . all depending upon the size/weight of the rib roast.
 Secondly, this recipe includes a rich ‘au jus’ that’s a must to pour over (or dip into) the meat.

-We enjoy prime rib more on the rare side and others in the family like it cooked a bit more medium-rare.
-So cut the outer slices for those who want their meat medium-rare, and cut more towards the center for those more rare slices.
+We enjoy prime rib more on the rare side, yet others in the family like it cooked a bit more medium-rare.
+So to satisfy everyone at the table, carve the outer slices for those who want their meat medium-rare, and cut more towards the center for those who prefer more rare slices.

-As traditionalists, we always ladle large bowls of homemade tortellini in brodo first before anything else is ever served.
-Holidays would never be complete without this pasta soup!
-For a side dish beside the prime rib, we kept it simple with baked potatoes (with butter and/or sour cream) alongside a fabulous spinach salad and fresh bread.
-Dinner was just perfect, not too much and not too skimpy . . . just right with room left over in our tummies for some sweet desserts!
+For a side dish beside the prime rib, we keep it simple with baked potatoes (with butter and/or sour cream) alongside a fabulous fresh spinach and bacon salad.
+This way our Christmas dinner is just perfect.
+Not too much food and not too skimpy either . . . just right with room left over in our tummies for delicious sweet desserts!

 A bowl of Tortellini in Brodo with freshly grated Parmiggiano cheese sprinkled on the top.

 Lighting the candles on the table (before dinner).

 Products I use and that you will need:

 1. Always buy “bone-in” prime rib roasts.
 The meat around the bones cooks slower than the rest of the roast, leaving those sections extra-tender and juicy.